AddisonDunn/march-madness-learning/README.md

 mySQLdb is required to use loadData, a core method.
 SQLAlchemy is also used in this project; download and donate (http://www.sqlalchemy.org/).

-The data is from basketball-reference, the basketball-related portion of a cool sports statistics site.
-I highly reccomend it for projects using sports statistics
+The data is from http://www.sports-reference.com/cbb/, the basketball-related portion of a cool sports statistics site.
+I highly reccomend it for all projects using sports statistics

 I used Python 2.7 on this project.
 It is highly likely you will have problems using any files on this repository running Python 3.